 The namedColor2Type is a count value and array of structures that provide colour coordinates for 7-bit ASCII colour names.
 For each named colour, a PCS and optional device representation of the colour are given.
-Both representations are 16-bit values and PCS values shall be relative colorimetric.
+Both representations are 16-bit values.
 The device representation corresponds to the header's "colour space of data" field.
 This representation should be consistent with the "number of device components" field in the namedColor2Type.
 If this field is 0, device coordinates are not provided.
 The PCS representation corresponds to the header's PCS field.
 The PCS representation is always provided.
 Colour names are fixed-length, 32-byte fields including null termination.
 In order to maintain maximum portability, it is strongly recommended that special characters of the 7-bit ASCII set not be used.